List of Australia Test wicket-keepers

 Wicket-keepers plays an important role in test cricket and, over time, the role has evolved into a specialist position.

 In Test cricket, only 34 wicket-keepers have kept wicket in a match for Australia.

 Jack Blackham was the first and longest-serving wicket-keeper who kept wicket for Australia and is considered first of the modern great wicketkeepers.
 He played in thirty-five Test matches between 1877 and 1894 for Australia against England in which he caught 36 catches and stumped 24.
 He was also the first wicket-keeper captain of the Australian cricket team.

 Jack Blackham, Billy Murdoch, Barry Jarman, Adam Gilchrist, and Tim Paine are the only wicket-keepers who have captained the Australian cricket team.
 Paine is the longest serving wicket-keeper Test captain for Australia.

 This list only includes players who have played as the designated keeper for a match.
-On occasions, another player may have stepped in to relieve the primary wicket-keeper due to injury or the keeper bowling.
+On occasions, another player may have stepped in to relieve the primary wicket-keeper due to injury or the keeper bowling, for example, David Warner replaced an injured Brad Haddin in a game against Pakistan where Azhar Ali was caught behind by Warner off the bowling of Mitchell Starc.

-Statistics are correct as of 18 December 2022.
+Statistics are correct as of 9 February 2024.